Magical I Am

 To start with, there is a lot of confusion in the current educational systems when it comes to teaching how to read abstract words.
 Educational systems do not even agree on the same label for abstract words – for example, labels used include: Dolch words, Frye words, Outlaw words, Sight words, Most Commonly Read Words, or Abstract words.

 Secondly, the significance of the role of abstract words in enabling reading comprehension and fluidity, regardless of how the abstract words are labeled, is often misunderstood or overlooked.
-In fact, abstract words are the main culprits that trigger a reading disability symptom that causes the dyslexic 3-D learner to stumble, hesitate, insert word, omit word, replace word, misread a word, skip line(s), go blank, daydream, or a combination thereof while reading.
+In fact, abstract words are the main culprits that trigger an interrupter reading disability symptom that causes the dyslexic 3-D learner to stumble, hesitate, insert word, omit word, replace word, misread a word, skip line(s), miss a punctuation stop, or a combination thereof while reading.

 Dyslexia occurs when perception is distorted!
 This happens when the Mind’s Eye views a word from a multitude of viewpoints, to attempt to make sense of the flat 2-D symbols of the word.
-Sky Village app is the first app to digitally employ the Bindu M.E.
+Sky Village - Trail of Spells app is the first app to digitally employ the Bindu M.E.
 Tech™ to help a reader stabilize their perception while reading.

-3. In the Alphabet Mastery Game, the Bindu M.E.
-Tech enables perceptual mastery of the upper-case and lower-case letters, and how to read to a stop at a punctuation mark.
+Alphabet Mastery Game, the Bindu M.E.
+Tech enables perceptual mastery of the upper-case and lower-case letters, and soon this will be built into a separate Alphabet Mastery Game app.
 To learn the letters of the alphabet accurately, the player visually learns to recognize and organize the letters from Z to A, and to position them in their proper orientation.
-The senses of sight, sound, movement, and touch are used to associate a 3-dimensional sensory meaning with a 2-dimensional symbol - e.g., so “b” is seen as “b”, and not as: “d”, “p” or “q”.
-Learning to stop for punctuation marks eliminates meaningless run-on sentence reading, and enables the player to gain comprehension of what is read.
-Note: The Alphabet Mastery Game is an additional game in the Sky Village app series.
+The senses of sight, sound, movement, and touch are used to associate a 3-dimensional sensory meaning with a 2-dimensional symbol - e.g., so “b” is seen as “b,” and not as: “d,” “p,” or “q.”

 Adaptive Content Casting is used to Evaluate the user’s progress of: